mkarneim/beanfabrics/README.md

 For more information please read the [license] file.

 ### Download
+* Beanfabrics *binaries* are available for download at [Sonatype OSS Maven Repository] and [Maven Central].
-* The [releases page] contains links to all stable releases with a change log and the download links.
+* The [releases page] contains a list of all stable releases with a change log.
 * There is also a [Beanfabrics Eclipse plugin] for creating custom view classes.

 ### Dependencies